Student Research Opportunities

 Social Work Student Research Community

-The Social Work Student Research Community [SWSRC], formerly known as SMART was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded the opportunity to work together to apply theoretical foundations for research to the real world.
-SWSRC is a cross-program (BSW, MSW, PhD) community designed to provide opportunities for students to meet and discuss the various stages of research and research relevant topics, attend professional development and skill building workshops, and collaborate with social work faculty on their current research projects.
+The Social Work Student Research Community (SWSRC), formerly known as SMART was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded opportunities to apply theoretical foundations for research to the real world.
+SWSRC is a cross-program community designed to provide opportunities for students to attend professinal development events, collaborate with social work faculty on your current research projects, and access online resources to guide you through the research process.

 SWSRC students participate in a culture of learning that emphasizes the importance and value of research competence in the field of social work